-Esprit’s Code of Conduct Audit Program includes both audits and issue remediation assistance.
-To implement its Code of Conduct Audit Program, Esprit relies on its membership in the Business Social Compliance Initiative (BSCI) a well-recognized audit program.
+Esprit’s Workplace Code of Conduct Audit Program includes both audits and issue remediation assistance.
+To implement its Workplace Code of Conduct Audit Program, Esprit relies on its membership at the Fair Labor Association (FLA) and other well-recognized audit programs.
 Participation in such an industry-wide program helps reduce duplication and increase the leverage of labor and social compliance audit efforts through the sharing of audit information by participating companies.
 Esprit also conducts internal audits to supplement these external programs.

-BSCI audits are conducted by third-party auditors.
-Esprit’s Social Compliance staff works closely with appointed BSCI auditors to ensure understanding of Esprit’s and the BSCI’s codes of conduct and standardize and maximize information gathering.
+FLA audits are conducted by third-party auditors.
+Esprit’s Social Compliance staff works closely with appointed FLA auditors to ensure understanding of Esprit’s and the FLA Workplace code of conduct and standardize and maximize information gathering.
 Audit methodology includes a review of internal management systems (including management interviews and documents review), and worker interviews.

 Esprit’s global Social and Environmental Sustainability Department directly monitors corrective action after audits are completed, as well as all other efforts to assist suppliers towards continuous improvement on Code of Conduct performance.

 Audits of active suppliers are conducted annually.
-From July 2014-June 2015, for example, 531 Esprit suppliers (or 95 percent of all supplier factories) were audited.
 The majority of audits are semi-announced, with managers knowing an audit will come within a 1-month window of time.
 However, Esprit reserves the right to conduct unannounced audits where deemed necessary.

 All Esprit suppliers must demonstrate knowledge of social compliance, and an awareness of where they fall short, before they can be on-boarded to produce Esprit products or provide services to Esprit.
 Any factory or vendor that wishes to work with Esprit must produce a current BSCI Audit Report with an A, B or C rating or other select audit reports that Esprit may accept on a case-by-case basis.
 Once on-boarded, suppliers without a BSCI audit report must obtain one within a prescribed period.